Super-Protocol/docs/docs/fundamentals/offers.md

 - **Provider**: name of the provider who created the offer.
 - **Published date**: the date when the offer was created.
 - **Updated date**: the date when changes were made to the offer.
-- **MRENCLAVE**: value that represents the hash of the code and data inside a Trusted Execution Environment.
+- **MRENCLAVE**: value that represents the hash of the code and data inside a TEE.
-- **MRSIGNER**: value for identifying the signing entity of a Trusted Execution Environment.
+- **MRSIGNER**: value for identifying the signing entity of a TEE.

 ## Rules